- 1 Things to do in Mystic, Connecticut

 Have you heard of Colonial Williamsburg in Williamsburg, Virginia, or Historic Hugenaut Street near Poughkeepsie, New York?
 Or even Etnoland Dalmati in Šibenik, Croatia?
 All of these are living history museums–and there’s a great one to visit in Mystic, too!

-The Mystic Seaport Museum has been the best maritime museum in the United States since 1929.
+To start off this list of incredible things to do in Mystic, the Mystic Seaport Museum has been the best maritime museum in the United States since 1929.
 The museum encompasses a re-created 19th-century seafaring village typical on the Connecticut shoreline during this time.
 The 19-acre grounds also has a working shipyard, a village, four National Historic Landmark ships, and Charles W. Morgan, the last wooden whaleship.

 Wander through different buildings, meeting historical reenactors who will tell you more about the area’s maritime history along the way.
 You can purchase tickets to the tourist attraction when you arrive or online through their website.